Big-Zee/RaspberryPi/README.md

 # RaspberryPi

-Bunch of python scripts that I wrote.
+Bunch of python scripts that I wrote + some .NET stuff